isprojects/ctrl-z/doc/quickstart.rst

 Requirements
 ------------

-* Python 3.6 or higher
+* Python 3.9 or 3.11
-* setuptools 30.3.0 or higher
+* setuptools 63 or higher
 * PostgreSQL
 * Database user must have permissions to drop/create the target database(s) for DB restore